Core Web Vitals of a Prestashop store - Google optimization

 Collective Layout Shift (CLS)

 When our team delves into Core Web Vitals, the CLS score is the hardest to understand.
-CLS measures the amount of movement of a web page during the loading process, essentially checking how quickly a page becomes stable and if there are any changes to the layout after the page loads.
+CLS measures the amount of movement of a web page during the loading process, essentially checking how quickly a page becomes stable and whether there are any changes to the layout after the page loads.

 Basically it comes down to the stability of the site while we are using it.
 This works so that we are as a user of the site ready to click a link or in the middle of reading an article when suddenly the layout changes, the text changes, and we lose our bearings.
 Not only is this a negative user experience, it is also extremely frustrating.

-Instead of using timing to determine the result, CLS analyzes the cumulative results of individual layout shifts versus unexpected layout shifts that occur during the page load cycle.
+Instead of using timing to determine the outcome, CLS analyzes the cumulative results of individual layout shifts versus unexpected layout shifts that occur during the page load cycle.
 According to the Google web.dev article on Cumulative Layout Shift, "The browser analyzes the size of the visible area and the movement of unstable elements in the visible area between two rendered frames.
 The layout shift score is the product of two measures of this movement: the impact fraction and the distance fraction."
 The impact fraction shows how unstable elements affect the view between two frames.
 The distance fraction takes the largest distance that an unstable element has moved and divides it by the largest dimension in the view.

 If you're lost in understanding how CWV works, don't worry.
 Just know that it comes down to how many elements on your page move vertically or horizontally as they load.
 CLS is by far the most abstract of the three key web metrics.